Fourth Officer Joseph Boxhall

 (Click image to enlarge)

-In 1940 Boxhall was listed as the Chief officer aboard the Scythia, one of the last - if not the last -ship he worked aboard.
-In that same year he retired, after 41 years at sea.
+In 1940 Boxhall was listed as the Chief officer aboard the Scythia, one of the last - if not the last - ship he worked aboard,. as there are no further records of any other ships.
+So it can be assumed that in that same year he retired, after 41 years at sea.
+By 1944 he is described as working as a clerk in the Lymington Borough council before his final listing dated 20.5.44 - 23.5.44 "Employed as Marine Superdt: by the U.S. Army"

 One of Boxhall's last ships before he retired, the Scythia, which he served aboard in the capacity of chief officer.
 (Click image to enlarge)